- Intake: 8

-The course at Cambridge covers every period of history from the most ancient to the most modern and ranges geographically from Britain, Ireland and the continent of Europe to America, Africa and Asia.
-Cambridge has long enjoyed a distinguished reputation in the field of political history and it has also played a leading role in the development of social and economic history.
-More recently it has become a major center for the study of intellectual history.
-The undergraduate course is divided into two parts and is designed to make the most of to enable students to develop their own special interests as they move through each of the three years.
+The History course at Cambridge covers every period of history from the most ancient to the most modern and ranges geographically from Britain, Ireland and the continent of Europe to America, Africa and Asia.
+Cambridge has long enjoyed a distinguished reputation in the field of political history and it also played a leading role in the development of social and economic history.
+More recently it has become a major centre for the study of intellectual history.
+The undergraduate course is divided into three parts and is designed to enable students to develop their own special interests throughout the degree.

 History at Queens’

-The Erasmus Society (the College History Society) meets several times a term to listen to talks by historians and discuss issues of mutual interest.
-Historians typically have one supervision per week based around an essay.
-In the first year the College organises classes to help with the transition from school to university and to introduce students to major themes in the study of History.
+Queens’ has a thriving college history society, the Erasmus Society, which meets several times a term to listen to talks by historians and for social events.
+In the first year the College organises a variety of events to help with the transition from school to university and to introduce students to major themes in the study of History.

 Queens’ History Fellows